ajbacon/makers-bnb/README.md

 ### Database Setup

 Access to the database is controlled by an ORM, ActiveRecord.
+ActiveRecord rake tasks will are used to migrate the development and test databases.

-To migrate the development and test databases/tables please run the following command:
+To migrate the development and test databases, please run the following command:

 ```
 $ rack db:create